 Team Clark is often asked what documents you need to keep and for how long.
 We’ve got a guide to just that here.

 What Else Should Go in Your Safe?

 Besides documents, there are other things you should consider storing in your home safe for added security.
 These include:

 - Emergency cash (see how much Clark recommends keeping on hand)

 - Collectibles (like coins or stamps)

 - CDs or external hard drives with important information or images

-The next thing to consider with regard to home safes is the protections that it can offer in case of fire, water damage and burglary.
+The next thing to consider with regard to home safes is the protections that they can offer in case of fire, water damage and burglary.
 Here’s what to look for in each area.

 Many people purchase safes because they worry about what would happen to their valuables if a fire were to break out in their home.
 For that reason, safes are rated based on their resistance to fire by UL, formerly known as Underwriters Laboratories.

 As UL explains, “a one-hour rating means that the safe can withstand 1,300-degree Fahrenheit heat for an hour while still protecting the contents of the safe.”